cheap-glitch/vue-cli-plugin-sitemap/README.md

 ```

 ### Dynamic routes
-If you use dynamic routes (e.g. `/user/:id`), you must either provide some slugs
+If you  use dynamic routes  (e.g. `/user/:id`), you  must provide some  slugs to
-to generate the corresponding URLs (or set the `ignoreRoute` option to true):
+generate the corresponding URLs (or set the `ignoreRoute` option to true):
 ```javascript
 // src/routes.js